-Suet is an excellent source of high calorie energy for birds, but it can also be messy and difficult to offer it is not used in appropriate feeders or suet holders.
+Suet is an excellent source of high calorie energy for birds, but it can also be messy and difficult to offer if it is not used in appropriate feeders or suet holders.
 By understanding how to feed suet and the best suet feeders to use, birders can give their flocks this nutritious treat easily and conveniently.

 Types of Suet

 Suet comes in a range of blends and is molded into many different shapes and sizes.
-Cakes, balls, and plugs are the most familiar suet options, but crumbles, shreds, and shavings are also available, as are a range of seasonal novelty suet shapes such as wreaths and bells.
+Cakes, balls, and plugs are the most familiar suet options, but crumbles, shreds, and shavings are also available, as are a range of seasonal novelty suet shapes such as wreaths, hearts, and bells.
 All are equally valuable to birds, but not all will fit in the same types of suet feeders.

 The density, firmness, and consistency of the suet depends on the initial quality of the suet, how carefully it is rendered, its purity, and any extra ingredients such as seeds, nuts, insects, or fruit.
 The climate, weather, and other environmental factors can also affect suet, and birders should take those factors into consideration when feeding suet to their backyard birds.
 Many birders even make their own suet with customized blends best suited to their area and favorite birds.